1PrO2Killer3/1PrO2Killer3/README.md

-Thank you for downloading the Surviv Cheat Injector by IceHacks.
+Thank you for downloading the MTal CheaT.

 ## Installation

-How to install IceHacks:
+How to install MTal Cheat:

 1. Extract this `ZIP` file into a folder.
 2. Open Chrome\*, and enter "chrome://extensions" in the address bar, or get to extensions via settings.